gdg-x/hoverboard/docs/tutorials/00-set-up.md

 - `internals/` contains scripts that helps user to work with the project and it's data ([docs](./firebase-utils.md)).
 - `node_modules/` is the place of Node dependencies.
 - `src/` is where you store all of your source code and do all of your development.
-- `effects/` is where you keep your effects for instance `transparent-scroll.html` that helps to achieve a transparent toolbar before the scroll.
 - `elements/` is where you keep your custom elements.
 - `pages/` is where you keep your pages' description.